thinkcompute/thinkcompute.github.io/think_and_compute/09-divide-and-conquer.md

 name: py-merge
 linenos: True
 caption: |
     The ancillary function for merging two ordered lists together.
-The source code of this listing is available [as part of the course material](http://comp-think.github.io/python/merge.py) and includes the related test cases.
+The source code of this listing is available {Download}`as part of the material of the course<./python/merge.py>` and includes the related test cases.
 ---
 def merge(left_list, right_list):
     result = list()